Some suggestions for candidates:

 b.
 UMASS ADVANCE guidance for impact statements (HERE)

 c.
 Some schools have developed checklists to summarize impacts.
 If your unit does not require/provide this, it may be helpful to incorporate portions of existing models into your own statements.
-(Checklist for IUPUI: HERE)
+(Checklist for IUPUI: HERE; and the checklist for the College of Arts and Sciences HERE.)

 2. DO include events/invitations that were planned but cancelled or delayed on your CV and elsewhere.
 Mark these clearly and consistently (e.g., “delayed until April 2021”, “cancelled due to COVID”, etc.).